Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): Application to real data

 \subsection{Data and imaging details}

 \paragraph*{Cyg A:} The data are part of wideband VLA observations within the frequency range 2-18 GHz acquired over two years (2015-2016).
-We consider here $32$ channels from the S band (2 - 4 GHz) and the C band (4 - 8 GHz) spanning the frequency range $2.04 - 5.96$ GHz with a frequency step $128$ MHz and total bandwidth of $4$ GHz\footnote{ Data courtesy of R.A.
-Perley.}.
+We consider here $32$ channels from the S band (2 - 4 GHz) and the C band (4 - 8 GHz) spanning the frequency range $2.04 - 5.96$ GHz with a frequency step $128$ MHz and total bandwidth of $4$ GHz (Data courtesy of R.A.
+Perley).
 The data in each channel are acquired using the B configuration of the VLA and are of size $25 \times 10^4$.
 We split the data in each channel to 4 blocks of size $6 \times 10^4$ measurements on average, where each block corresponds to data observed within a time interval over which calibration errors are assumed constant.
 For imaging, we consider images of size $1024 \times 512$ with a pixel size $\delta l = 0.19\arcsec$.
 The chosen pixel size corresponds to recovering the signal up to $2.5$ times the nominal resolution at the highest frequency $\nu_L$, given by the maximum baseline; $B_L=\max\limits_{\bs u_{L,i = 1:M}}\Vert \bs{u}_{L,i}\Vert_2$\footnote{ It is common in RI imaging to set the pixel size $\delta l$ such that $1/5B_L\leq\delta l \leq1/3B_L$, so that all the PSFs are adequately sampled.}.
 The resulting wideband image cube is of size $1024 \times 512 \times 32$.
-We solve 30 re-weighted minimization problems of the form (\ref{min-problem}) using adaptive PPD.
+With regards to the choice of the trading-off parameter $\mu$ in HyperSARA, we found that $\hat{\mu} = \| \bm{X}^{dirty} \|_\ast / \| \bs{\Psi}^\dagger \bm{X}^{dirty} \|_{2,1}$ (as explained in Section \ref{subsec:min}) is large and results in smooth reconstructed model cubes.
+This can be justified by the fact that the considered data set encompasses calibration errors and the DDEs are not corrected for in our measurement operator.
+However, we found that setting $\mu = 5 \times 10^{-5}$ that is two orders of magnitude lower than $\hat{\mu}$ is a good trade-off to recover high resolution high dynamic range model cubes.
+We solve 30 re-weighted minimization problems of the form (\ref{min-problem}) using the adaptive PPD.